giongto35/gowog/README.md

 ### AI Experiment on the Agent

 As the server, client and messages are decoupled, it is easy to communicate with backend.
 Below is my AI agent written in Python that learns to interact with environment.
+This experiment is to find a path in a maze using neuroevolution

 https://www.youtube.com/watch?v=pWbb1m91mhU

+The implementation is at *gowog/ai*

 ### Local